mlcourses/lab-2-blog-post-group6_cs281/post.md

 ### Steps

     Step 1: We wire the 5 volts source to the top row of the breadboard, as well as the ground to the row right below.
+This setup will be kept throughout the lab.

-    Step 2: We plug two AND chips, one NOT chips, and one OR chips into the breadboard.
-We connect the IC chips' VCC into the 5 volts source and GND into the ground.
+    Step 2: We plug two 7408(AND) chips, one 7404(NOT) chips, and one 7432(OR) chips into the breadboard.
+We connect the IC chips' VCC pins into the 5 volts source and GND pins into the ground.

     Step 3: The S1 switch is going to be our select line for the multiplexer, with the S5 switch representing input line A and the S6 switch representing input line B. We connect S1 and S6 to an AND gate's input pins (1A and 1B).